2023-opportunity-hack/nine90navigator/README.md

 3. In addition to the integration of Elasticsearch and Svelte, our team had a lot of trouble getting the search bar (a primary feature) to function properly.

 # Acomplishments
 After finally finishing this project, we are extremely proud of all of our technical accomplishments and everything we have learned through this experience!
-Over the course of over 30 hours, we used multiple APIs, integrated Elasticsearch and Svelte, decoded XML from PDFs and processed the data, and Svelte/Leaflet combination to make more interactive displays of data.
+Over the course of more than 30 hours, we used multiple APIs, integrated Elasticsearch and Svelte, decoded XML from PDFs and processed the data, and Svelte/Leaflet combination to make more interactive displays of data.

 # Lessons?
 Working on Nine-90 for Legends Animation taught us that while creating real world applications can be stressful and challenging, working on it for a worthwhile cause can be extremely fulfilling.
 It was definitely intimidating when we were first introduced to the problems we needed to solve, but by working together we were able to achieve our goal!